Literature Review: Swimming by Space

 Lewis Hine 1916

-While natural swimming in the nude was a primarily a male youth activity, where long battles were fought by cities of Milwaukee and NYC against male youths who were uncouthly roughhousing.
+Before the public bath houses and municipal swimming pools, swimming culture was established among young men in lakes, rivers and other outside swimming areas.
+Natural swimming was done often in the nude, therefore was a primarily a male youth activity.
+In fact long battles were fought by cities of Milwaukee and New York City against male youths who were uncouthly roughhousing.
 Wiltse asserts that swimming outside was an integral part of male adolescents with “some boys” reportedly fighting back an anti-swimming law by saying they might as well “don frocks”.
+It is clear that children were forming their ideas of masculinity and gender roles though the venue of swimming.
 Swimming outside was a decidedly young man activity, as well as plebeian and working class.
-(Wiltse 10-13)
+(Wiltse 2007, p.
+10-13)

 Bathhouses